kodecocodes/i9t/custom-segues/custom-segues.markdown

 Let's go through what's happening here.

 1. You extract from the given transitioning context the to- controller and to- view that will be presented.
-Note that the controller is implicitly unwrapped as there will always be a to-controller, but the view is an optional as there may not be a to-view.
+Note that the controller is implicitly unwrapped as there will always be a to- controller, but the view is an optional as there may not be a to- view.
 You'll see why later.
 2. The initial state for the to- view frame is a rectangle of zero size in the top left hand corner of the screen.
 Whenever you change the frame of a view, you should perform `layoutIfNeeded()` to update the view's constraints.
 3. Add the to- view to the transition context.
 During the transition, you specify what views will be part of that hierarchy.
 You will generally add the to- view on presentation and the from- view on dismissal.
 4. The animation block is a simple animation to animate from the zero rectangle to the final frame that is calculated by the transition context.